top of page

 Island Stories

-Indiana University, Graduate Assistant
+Indiana University, Teaching Assistant

 What is the stuff that holds your memories?
 Think of a childhood toy, an old scar, a house, your Camera Roll.
 In this class, we will explore together how the things that store our personal and collective memories—known as archives—affect our memories themselves.
 As we do, we will consider problems of decay, power, relativity, and truth.
 Our readings and discussions will move from the tangible to the intangible and from small to large, investigating objects, bodies, places, and the digisphere.